Selena Gomez Produced ’13 Reasons Why’ Renewed For Season 2

 If you’re familiar with season 1, then you know that those close to Hannah were dealing with the aftermath of her death, and the distribution of her tapes.
 Alex was in critical condition, thanks to a self-inflicted gunshot wound.
 Viewers will likely find out if he survives, once season 2.
 The biggest cliffhanger, however, revolves around a student named Tyler.
 During the end of the season, Tyler was seen planning a school shooting, targeting each of the 13 students on received Hannah’s tapes.

-Viewers will likely be able to see these events play out in season 2, as the student’s of Liberty High’s stories continue.
+Viewers will likely be able to see these events play out in season 2, as the Liberty High student’s stories continue.

 Season 2 of 13 Reasons Why will also consist of 13 episodes and will premiere on Netflix in 2018.